Rasqal RDF Query Library - Building and Installing from Source

 The sources are available from

-1.2 Getting the sources from Subversion
+1.2 Getting the sources from GIT

 cd rasqal